 Dry needling is a myofascial trigger/tender point technique whose purpose is to neutralize dysfunctional connective tissue and restore or improve muscle functionality.

-Myofascial trigger point dry needling requires a physial examination, diagnosis, location of anatomical points based on western understanding of anatomy, neurology and physiology.
-It does not use theories of meridiaqns, energy, pulse points or tongue charactaristics to make a determination of why or where to place the needle.
+Myofascial trigger point dry needling requires a physical examination, diagnosis, location of anatomical points based on western understanding of anatomy, neurology and physiology.
+It does not use theories of meridians, energy, pulse points or tongue characteristics to make a determination of why or where to place the needle.
 Acupuncture is a separate system of healing techniques.
 It is also notable that since trigger points have depth and breadth, multiple needles may be utilized to address one trigger point location, and this protocol is not typical of acupuncture technique either.